Updated January 2022

 Sizle is a company that helps people communicate and share information securely.
 A free account gives two users the ability to edit and share documents over a secure connection.
 In addition to personalized links to share documents, you can control access and when the permissions expire.

 If you need to edit or annotate a document before sending it out for a digital signature, you can do it in the Sizle workspace.
-You can also convert files from Word to PDF or vice versa.
+You can also combine and merge PDF files, edit PDF documents and convert files from Word to PDF or vice versa.
 To ensure access to all of your files, you can link Sizle to your Dropbox or Google Drive.

 Once you send the document, Sizle allows you to see if and when your recipient viewed the document.
 This helps you stay on top of deadlines and see where your business process is getting held up.